Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ### Unfixed bugs

-- I have one unfixed bug on this website and that is the one I mentioned earlier in this README file. _"An bug that I am aware of is that when the user fill in the form and click the "Book now!" button, an error messege will apear "405 Not Allowed"."_
+- I have one unfixed bug on this website and that is the one I mentioned earlier in this README file. _"A bug that I am aware of is that when the user fill in the form and click the "Book now!" button, an error messege will apear "405 Not Allowed"."_
 - I chose not to fix that bug because Pawesome Gromming doesn't exist as an physical location/business and therefore there is no reason to book an appointment.
 And because I don't have the knowledge yet to be able to make it work.
 But maybe in the future when I know how to do that type of code I can fix that problem.

 ## Deployment